sealink/radiant-page_factory-extension/EXAMPLES.md

                         :description => "Please replace this with one or two paragraphs about yourself." end

-The helper text gets displayed right above the text field on the biography tab for all new pages.
+The helper text gets displayed right above the text field on the biography tab for all new Employee pages.

 ## Updating existing content